-- 1. If any party contests the preliminary determination, OAISC will notify both parties within five (5) business days that there will be a hearing.
-The other party will still have the remainder of the allotted twenty (20) business days to also contest the determination (or, in a case where the presumption of a hearing applies, to indicate that they do not want a hearing).
-After the allotted twenty (20) business days for contesting has elapsed, or each party has indicated their position on contesting, whichever comes first, OAISC will notify the parties that there will be a hearing.
-The notice of hearing will indicate each party's position on contesting and include a summary of the hearing procedures. - 2.
-Alternatively, if no party contests or is presumed to contest the preliminary determination, OAISC will notify the parties that there will be no hearing.
-This notice will indicate that OEOD's preliminary determination as to policy violation(s) is final, and that OAISC is imposing the proposed sanction (if any); and that the parties have the right to appeal the sanction.
+1. If any party contests the preliminary determination, Student Conduct will notify both parties within 5 business days that there will be a hearing.
+The other party will still have the remainder of the allotted 20 business days to also contest the determination (or, in a case where the presumption of a hearing applies, to indicate that they do not want a hearing).
+After the allotted 20 business days for contesting has elapsed, or each party has indicated their position on contesting, whichever comes first, Student Conduct will notify the parties that there will be a hearing.
+The notice of hearing will indicate each party's position on contesting and include a summary of the hearing procedures described in Section VII.

+2. Alternatively, if no party contests or is presumed to contest the preliminary determination, Student Conduct will notify the parties that there will be no hearing.
+This notice will indicate that the Title IX office's preliminary determination as to policy violation(s) is final, and that Student Conduct is imposing the proposed sanction (if any); and that the parties have the right to appeal the sanction.